In Arabic use

 It is important to recognize habitual actions, while learning a

 language, so as to use the correct form of the verb.
-Again, in
+But it's

 Arabic it is the "present continuous form" that is required for the

-Note: The present continuous verb is derived from the
+How do we make it?
+The present continuous verb is DERIVED from the